Cooperative AI Foundation

 Reapplication Policy

 No explicit restrictions on reapplication.
-The Foundation has emphasized the importance of ensuring proposals align with their updated, more specific scope and priorities.
-For 2025, they have made the scope much more precisely defined to help applicants assess fit before applying.
+The Foundation has emphasised the importance of ensuring proposals align with their updated, more specific scope and priorities.
+They have made the scope more precisely defined to help applicants assess fit before applying.

 Application Success Factors